Understanding Property Disclosure in Scotland

 To ensure compliance with disclosure requirements, sellers should follow these steps:

-- Gather Information: Collect all relevant details about the property.
+- Gather all relevant property documentation

 Tips for Compliance